 Protect plants against temperature extremes as much as possible.
 Even very hardy, cold tolerant banana plants like consistent temperatures ranging between 75°F and 95°F.

-Low temperatures slow down growth, and very cold temperatures cause plants to die back.
+When temperatures drop growth slows down, and very cold temperatures cause plants to die back.
 To guard against temperature extremes, plant in sheltered locations.
 Provide more protection by bringing your plants indoors or taking winterization steps when cold weather hits.

 Can Banana Plants Grow In Containers?